Riding around with your tyres incorrectly inflated is both dangerous and illegal. The simplest way to avoid this is to invest in a pressure gauge.

-- Reliability: Digital gauges are electronically powered and make use of pressure transducers to give you a readout.
-This makes them impervious to the effects of nearby vibration or adverse weather conditions – unlike their mechanical counterparts.
+- Reliability: Digital gauges are electronically powered and use pressure transducers to give you a readout.
+Unlike their mechanical counterparts, this makes them impervious to the effects of nearby vibration or adverse weather conditions.

-- Options: This won’t apply for your average rider, but a digital gauge can be switched to different engineering units depending on the application – super useful if you also build 19th century steam engines.
+- Options: This won’t apply to your average rider, but a digital gauge can be switched to different engineering units depending on the application – super useful if you also build 19th-century steam engines.

-- Cost: The biggest drawback here is obviously a monetary one.
-A digital gauge will cost more to buy up front.
-We should mention that they usually last longer than their analogue counterparts and may be a better long term cost proposition.
+- Cost: The biggest drawback here is a monetary one.
+A digital gauge will cost more to buy upfront.
+We should mention that they usually last longer than their analogue counterparts and may be a better long-term cost proposition.

-- Power: Most digital gauges are powered by batteries, which have a limited shelf life – especially when left sitting for long periods of time.
+- Power: Most digital gauges are powered by batteries with a limited shelf life – especially when left sitting for long periods.

 Analogue Pressure Gauges

-- Cost: An analogue pressure gauge is a fairly simple mechanical device, meaning they’re inexpensive to produce.
+- Cost: An analogue pressure gauge is a relatively simple mechanical device that is inexpensive to produce.

-- Ease of Use: Using an analogue gauge is pretty self explanatory and there are no different settings or units to confuse things.
+- Ease of Use: Using an analogue gauge is self-explanatory, and there are no different settings or units to confuse things.

-- No Power Source Required: Mechanical devices like these don’t require any batteries.
+- No Power Source Required: Mechanical devices like these don’t require batteries.